nikic/nikic.github.com/_posts/2014-01-10-The-case-against-the-ifsetor-function.markdown

 I know, I'm stating the obvious here.
 This is really just `get_in` without the nesting support (thus simplifying its use for this particular case).

-But this is still looks rather clumsy.
+But this still looks rather clumsy.
 What I really want is the same using [scalar objects][scalar_objects]:

     $age = $person->get('age', $someDefault);